biopox/Fowler_Rig_Tuton_389/README.md

 # Fowler_Robinson_Tuton_389
 Benjamin Fowler &amp; Riggon Robinson &amp; Christian Tuton NMT CSE 389 Project

+3/26/2018
+  Bacics of obj loader in, obj has begining of textures.

 3/21/2018
   Due to apparent lack of group progress over spring break, Fowler has instituted an authoritative regime for the rest of the semister.
 Current tasks, due the morning of 3/26/2018, are as follows: